 Want to know where to go in Pittsburgh for some fresh air and exercise?
 Allegheny Commons Park!

-The expansive Allegheny Commons is one of the best city green spaces for outdoor activities in Pittsburgh.
-The park was created in 1867 – making it the oldest park in the city.
+The expansive Allegheny Commons is one of the best green spaces for outdoor activities in Pittsburgh.
+Created in 1867, it the oldest park in Pittsburgh.

-Fountains, monuments and statues dot the park that is crisscrossed by tree-shaded walking paths.
-Strolling through the quiet park is one of the things to do in Pittsburgh for couples.
+Fountains, monuments and statues dot the landscape that is crisscrossed by tree-shaded walking paths.
+Strolling through the quiet commons is one of the things to do in Pittsburgh for couples.

 Pro Tip: Pittsburgh attractions located within (or near) the park include the National Aviary and the Children’s Museum of Pittsburgh.